Kot-r/petsim-images/README.md

 Tip: you can use the `image_missing.png` file if the image is missing, and use `shiny.png` for shiny pets, fruits and empowered enchants!

-> Current Script Version: 2.0
+> Current Script Version: 3.0
 >
 > Recent Changes:
-> - Support for much more collections other than pets!
-> - Auto-retry logic to prevent image loss while download (limited to 10, image missing after download wave = outage)
+> - Everything is dynamic now, hopefully it'll fetch all images now

 NOTE: Please do not use raw.githubusercontent.com to get images to avoid rate limits & excessive usage!
 I recommend using other services that cache images on their services instead!
 There's a few of them online which work well with GitHub.